QingliGuo/EGA_Data_submission/README.md

 # EGA Data submission

-Describe steps of data submission to EGA database (it is such a PAIN for a first time submitter), data encryption and submission codes adapted from [Salpie Nowinski](https://github.com/salpie)
+Here are steps of data submission to EGA database.
+My goal is to submit a few BAM files as well as a joint VCF file for a study.
+It was such a PAIN for a first time submitter, especially registering the metadata.

+Data encryption and submission codes are adapted from [Salpie Nowinski](https://github.com/salpie)

-## Apply EGA submission account
+## 1. Apply EGA submission account

 I wrote an email for the account request from EGA helpdesk, helpdesk@ega-archive.org.
 There maybe other approaches.
 Currently we need two files to obtain the account:

 + Data Processing Agreement (DPA), signed by the PI and institution, https://ega-archive.org/files/EGA_Data_Processing_Agreement_v1.0.pdf
 + Submitter's info, signed by the PI also, https://ega-archive.org/files/Authorised_submitters_list.docx

-## Encrypting BAM files
+## 2. Encrypting BAM files (Recommend to process prior to the account application)

 This step can be processed prior to the account application as it may takes quite long time.